Where NOT to Start

 So instead, he focused on creating perfect dives in his mind, and then went on to win two Gold medals — with five stitches in his head!

-Now, I could rant-and-rave about how destructive the TV is, because it constantly overwhelms our minds with negative images, definitely affecting our daily “life” performances.
-But I won’t.
+Now, we could rant-and-rave about how destructive the TV is, because it constantly overwhelms our minds with negative images, definitely affecting our daily “life” performances.
+But we won’t.

-I could get on my “soap box” about how you need to have a positive mental outlook in your life, but you already know this.
-So I won’t.
+We could get on our “soap box” about how you need to have a positive mental outlook in your life, but you already know this.
+So we won’t.

-(This simple little principle probably has a lot to do with the little maniacs running around shooting people and creating havoc.
-But I’m not gonna go there.)
+(This simple little principle might have a lot to do with too many little maniacs running around creating havoc.
+But we’re not gonna go there.)

 So chances are pretty darned high that whatever you play in your head, will come true!